David-Worboys/Black-DVD-Archiver/README.md

 ![](./userguide_images/dvd_input_files_panel_a.png)

 Displays the list of video files selected to comprise a DVD project
+  * **Note: If the _Video File_ name is italic, then it is sourced from a DVD layout.**
+    *  Hovering over the file name will open a tooltip with the DVD layout and file name
+    *  Deleted _Video File_'s may reappear when the application is reopened as Project DVD Layouts are scanned for project video files.
+      *  To delete a _Video File_ permanently from the grid the video file must also be manually removed from all Project DVD Layouts
 * _Select All_ - Checking this selects all video files in the grid.
 Unchecking deselects all files in te grid
 * ![](./userguide_images/settings_button.png) — Enables and selects the [Video Editor Tab](#video-editor-tab)
 * _Grp_ - Displays the group a video file belongs to (optional)